Addie-020/Joint-Estimator-of-Parameters-of-Short-Time-Sinusoid/README.md

-# Joint Estimator on Short Signals Based on Maximum Correlation Coefficient
+# Joint Estimator on Short Signals

 A research report on the project tracing current progress is available: